|

 doing things.
 We expect to see some new creative ideas coming forth from

+this re-evaluation and cleaning out process.
 One way cynicism shows up is in our news media.
 A recent example of

 media cynicism was our local